 How long will it last?

 All robovacs require regular cleaning and maintenance, including the replacement of consumables such as filters, brushes and batteries.
 While there is an ongoing investment required to keep the D7 performing at its best, you should expect longevity if you keep the device maintained.
-Since launch, Neato has released a number of software updates to enhance the D7’s features and has promised the availability of zone cleaning in a future release.
+Since launch, Neato has released a number of software updates to enhance the D7’s features including the availability of zone cleaning

 Should you buy it?

-On this showing, no. Priced from $100 cheaper, the Roomba i7 is a more refined, smarter choice.
+If it were cheaper, yes.
+But for now, the Roomba i7 is a more refined, smarter choice.